Tom Weal: Political career

 Weal served as deputy leader of the Social Credit Political League from 1970 until 1972.
 He worked as a teacher at St Peter's College in Auckland where one of his students, Stefan Lipa was influenced by him in social credit theory and later became the Social Credit Party President between 1979 and 1987.
 Another of his students was John Tamihere later a Member of Parliament (1999–2005) (for the Labour Party) and a cabinet Minister (2002–2004).
 Tamihere was considerably influenced by Weal.

 Weal stood as a Social Credit candidate in numerous elections (usually in the electorate of Mt Albert), as well as in by-elections in Fendalton and Hutt in 1967 and 1968, respectively.
 He was notably misquoted with regards to comments on unemployment during the 1968 Hutt by-election.

-Weal quit the Social Credit Political League with O'Brien in 1972 and joined the New Democratic Party.
+Weal quit the Social Credit Political League with John O'Brien in 1972 and joined the New Democratic Party.
 That party unsuccessfully contested the 1972 election.
 Weal was later involved with the short lived Christian Democrat party in the 1980s.